YizhouWang0316/Natural-Language-Processing-and-Topic-Modelling-on-User-Review-of-Watch/README.md

 ---

 ## **Future Enhancements**
-- **Sentiment Analysis:**
-  - Integrate sentiment analysis to quantify positive and negative sentiments within reviews, providing a more nuanced understanding of customer opinions.

 - **Interactive Dashboards:**
   - Develop interactive dashboards using tools like Streamlit or Tableau to enable dynamic data exploration and visualization for stakeholders.